AlexSmith11/Fallout4CharacterGen/README.md

 ### TODO:

+- Move all input data to an api
 - Host output of the generator for a front-end to pickup
 - Create a sorter for the list of perks.
 Currently they already are but what if they are not?
 - Creation of a frontend in React/NextJS.
 This will include ways to manipulate the data in various ways